nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 #### 3.4.7.
 Add an application: `addapp`

-Adds an application (resume details) to an applicant with the specified index under Eva.
+This command scans an applicant's resume text file and adds an application (resume details) to an applicant with the specified index under Eva.

 Format: `addapp INDEX FILEPATH`